Understanding parked domains: What is a parked domain?

 If you have multiple parked domains you can use a CNAME record to point to a single domain with a DMARC reject policy such as:

-You can also publish a DKIM record which indicates that no email is signed for a parked domain.
+You can also publish a DKIM record that indicates that no email is signed for a parked domain.
 You can do this by leaving the “p=” tag in DKIM empty.
 This is the same as saying that the public key used has been revoked and it is also the same as an email not being signed by DKIM at all.
 For example:

 selector1._domainkey.parked-domain.com TXT v=DKIM1; p=